shivamk862/jewellery-store-catalogue/session_context.md

     *   `LoginSignupModal` handles user login and signup.
     *   `AdminRoute` protects the admin dashboard, redirecting to `AdminLoginPage` if not an authenticated admin.
     *   `AdminLoginPage` provides a dedicated login for admin users.
+    *   Frontend `package.json` proxy is set to `https://jewellery-store-catalogue-n81i.vercel.app` for Vercel backend.

 **Completed Tasks (since last major update):**